 Sometimes, the issue isn’t quality of care provided by the staff members — it’s the quality of the medical equipment the home is using.
 If a senior is injured because of a malfunctioning or defective product, such as a wheelchair or walker, the plaintiff could potentially file a product liability claim.

-If your loved one was injured in a nursing home fall accident, or if you’re concerned about caregiver negligence or elder abuse, it’s important to get legal help immediately.
-To set up a free and private case evaluation, call nursing home neglect lawyer Brent Wieand right away at (800) 481-5206.
-Brent represents residents of Pennsylvania and New Jersey.
+If your loved one was injured in a nursing home fall accident, or if you’re concerned about caregiver negligence or elder abuse, it’s important to get legal help immediately from a nursing home abuse lawyer in Philadelphia, PA.
+To set up a free and private case evaluation, call nursing home neglect lawyer Brent Wieand right away at (888) 789-3161.
+As a nursing home lawyer in Philadelphia, PA Brent represents residents of Pennsylvania and New Jersey.

 Please be advised this article does not constitute legal advice.
 You should always consult with an attorney if you have any questions or concerns regarding violations of senior citizens’ legal rights or the process of filing a personal injury or wrongful death claim in your state.